cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ### Migration
 We need to perform multiple migrations at this moment.
 One is for the `ConsumerAdditionProposal`, etc. and the other to generate the `ConsumerChainRecord`s for the existing consumer chains, as well as deleting the old keys.
-Because we only have two consumer chains at the moment, this does not seem such an expensive migration even if we have some consumer chains that are being voted upon.
-We would also need to migrate all opted-in validators, consumer validators, etc. to operate on `consumerID`s instead of simply on a `chainID`.
-Similarly all the messages, queries, etc. would need to operate on a `consumerID`.
+Because we only have two consumer chains at the moment, this is not going to be an expensive migration even if we have some consumer chains that are being voted upon.
+Similarly, all the messages, queries, etc. would need to be changed to operate on a `consumerID` instead of a `chainID`.

-An additional concern is that Opt In chains can only be added through the `MsgLaunchConsumerChain` from now on...

 ### Garbage collect
-Having lingering `ConsumerChainRecord`s, etc. does not seem a problem per se at this moment if the cost of launching a chain is 250 ATOMs.

 ## Consequences

 ### Positive
-- Much easier to launch a consumer chain, without having to go through governance.
+- Easier to launch an Opt In consumer chain because no governance is required.

 ### Negative